 Geneva’s Old Town

-The Old Town is relatively higher than the lake.
-You will instantly notice the change in altitude as you approach St. Pierre’s Cathedral.
+The Old Town is relatively higher than the lake, in my perspective.
+I instantly noticed the change in altitude as we approached St. Pierre’s Cathedral.
 The Cathedral belongs to the Reformed Protestant Church of Geneva.
 It is also known as the home church of the Protestant Reformation leader, John Calvin (1509-1564).

 Heading towards St. Pierre's Catheral